 - Cover with foil and bake 30 minutes.
 Carefully remove foil and bake an additional 20 minutes.
 Garnish with crispy sage leaves (optional).
 Enjoy!

 - Make sure your bread is ‘day old’ or stale-ish.
 If your bread is too fresh, it won’t suck up the milk/egg mixture as well.
 How to dry out bread?
 Place on a baking sheet in a 300 degree Fahrenheit oven for about 10 minutes and then proceed with recipe.

 - Ensure that after cooking the sausage, the grease is drained well.
 You don’t want that added grease to your strata recipe.
 Ain’t nobody got time for that.

 - After cooking spinach, squeeze out excess moisture so it doesn’t make your strata super wet.
 Use a clean tea towel or fine mesh sieve.

 - The cranberries add a festive pop of colour and tartness, which contrasts lovely against the savoury sausage and cheese.
 However, if you aren’t a fan, you can omit.

 - I topped this breakfast strata with crispy sage, but that’s totally optional.

 - You can prepare this breakfast casserole the night before.
-Prep it up to step 4 and refrigerate.
-The next morning, remove from the refrigerator, let sit 10-15 minutes, preheat oven and bake.
-So, this one is a great make ahead breakfast!
+Prep until ready to bake, cover and refrigerate.
+The next morning, remove from the refrigerator, let sit 10 to 15 minutes, preheat oven and bake.